leonmhartman/EMRI_microbial_ecology_workshop/README.md

 # EMRI_workshop
-This repo contains the files I used for a half-day workshop that I presented to postgraduate researchers associated with the Environmental Microbiology Research Initiative (Melbourne, Australia).
+This repo contains files I used for the half-day workshop I presented to postgraduate researchers associated with the Environmental Microbiology Research Initiative (Melbourne, Australia).

 It contains:
 + a file of the presentation slides describing a basic R-based analysis of meta-barcoding data